-Have you been thinking about getting into the multifamily asset management space?
+Have you been thinking about getting into the multifamily Asset management space? or Asset managers space?
 You may have done a lot of research about the process, but you’ll need more than that if you want to be successful.

 We spoke with Ashley Wilson, who runs a successful multifamily syndication business, to get some insider secrets to investing in multifamily properties.